The Québec maritime Blog

 1. Drive between sea and mountains

-Driving along Route 132, in Haute-Gaspésie, is an experience you’ll never forget!
-It’s easy to see why this road trip is so popular: in several spots, the road is flanked by the St. Lawrence on one side and the mountains on the other, which makes for spectacular views!
-To really soak up the scenery, stop in the many roadside rest areas along the way.
+Driving along Route 132 in La Haute-Gaspésie is an experience you’ll want to have at least once in your life!
+It’s easy to see why this road trip is so popular: in several spots, the road is flanked by the St. Lawrence on one side and the mountains on the other, which makes for spectacular scenery!
+Along the way, you’ll notice several elements that dominate the landscape, including the bright red La Martre Lighthouse, which features an octagonal wooden tower.
+Stop to see it and take a few photos!
+In addition, in Cap-Chat, you’ll spot a wave of wind turbines in the mountains—this is where you’ll find Projet Éole, where you can visit the tallest vertical-axis wind turbine in the world!

 3. Discover unusual marine species from the St. Lawrence